"During holidays, [Norman Vincent] Peale once suggested, you should make ‘a deliberate effort to speak hopefully about everything.’"

 What did we find?
 First of all, and fortunately, the next few weeks don’t contain extremely Angry or Pessimistic days.
 The next 3 weeks do, however, contain the Happiest and the Most Optimistic Days.
 Norman Vincent Peale's advice has possibly been taken to heart, but perhaps more for unconscious biological reasons (seasonal neurochemical and hormonal shifts) rather than people consciously taking Peale's words to heart (the advice itself is useless).

 Interestingly, over periods of weeks we see clusters of days or weeks being generally of the same emotional state.
 When we look at weekly patterns alone, we see that investors express the most Joy and Optimism in the first week of January (approximately 3rd through 6th), with the second week of January close behind.
 Also important, Gloom, Anger, and Fear levels are the lowest during those weeks - not only are positive emotions high, but negative emotions are low.
-In summary, investors are generally happiest at the beginning of the year, when enjoying a fresh start (perhaps this has something to do with the January Effect)
+In summary, investors are generally happiest at the beginning of the year, when enjoying a fresh start (perhaps this has something to do with the January Effect in stock markets)

 For specific days, the 23rd of December is the Most Joyful (today!!!), and January 9th is the Most Optimistic.
 Note that market holidays are excluded from the analysis.